-7 Performances in 7 Intimate Venues across the North East of Scotland:
+7 Performances performed in 7 Intimate Venues across the North East of Scotland

 This is a brand new short play exploring the life of Pilate, the man who made the decision to send Jesus to the cross.
 Playing in seven intimate venues across the North East of Scotland, “Pilate: A Man of Mistakes and Missed Opportunities” is a new venture from the Aberdeen Passion project.